Tib3rius/tib3rius.github.io/sqli.md

 ## Limiting & Offsetting Queries

 Syntax for limiting the query results to a certain number of rows, as well as offsetting the starting row.
+Commaless versions are also included for bypassing certain WAFs / filtering.

 <table>
 <thead>